-Health benefits of walnuts:
+Health benefits of Walnuts:

-Improves Thinking, Learning and Memory: The omega-3 fatty acids in walnuts boost your brain health, according to "Psychology Today."
-Omega-3 fats are a vital component of the outer membrane of brain cells, which makes the transmission of nerve signals -- necessary for thinking, learning and memory -- possible.
+Improves Thinking, Learning, and Memory: The omega-3 fatty acids in walnuts boost your brain health, according to "Psychology Today."
+Omega-3 fats are a vital component of the outer membrane of brain cells, which makes the transmission of nerve signals -- necessary for thinking, learning, and memory -- possible.
 Brain cells need a constant, fresh supply of these essential fats for optimum function, and walnut oil is a good source.

 Helps weight loss: Contrary to what people believe, walnut can form a part of weight management diet.
 Several studies have suggested that regular consumption of walnut oil is unlikely to cause weight gain or obesity.
 Any successful weight management plan must include satiety factor; so walnut is undoubtedly the right food to consider if you are into a weight management programme.
 Despite being ‘dense in calories, walnuts can be an important tool in helping you lose weight.

 Induces sleep: Walnuts contain a compound called melatonin, responsible for conveying messages regarding the cycle of light and dark to the body.
-Since melatonin is already synthesised by the body, consumption of walnuts increases the blood levels of melatonin, thereby inducing sleep.
+Since melatonin is already synthesized by the body, consumption of walnuts increases the blood levels of melatonin, thereby inducing sleep.

 Great for your hair: Walnuts are good for hair.
-This is because walnuts contain biotin (vitamin B7) that helps strengthen hair, reduce hair fall and improve hair growth to certain extent.
+This is because walnuts contain biotin (vitamin B7) that helps strengthen hair, reduce hair fall and improve hair growth to a certain extent.

 Prevents diabetes: All types of nuts are associated with a lowered risk of diabetes and walnuts are no exception.